Procedure Denialsprocedure-denial

 MRI low-back-pain denials often turn on medical necessity support, failed conservative treatment, and whether symptoms were documented clearly enough.
 Understand the fastest correction-first checks, related CPT/diagnosis issues, and when a formal appeal makes sense.

-MRI low-back-pain denials often turn on medical necessity support, failed conservative treatment, and whether symptoms were documented clearly enough.
-This page is designed to help users review the likely denial story, connect it to the right source pages, and avoid going straight to appeal before provider-side correction has been ruled out.
+Why it happened: MRI low-back-pain denials often turn on medical necessity support, failed conservative treatment, and whether symptoms were documented clearly enough.

 urgent intentescalate pathhigh severity